e2guardian/e2guardian/README.md

 ## Wiki

-*	Helpiful information can be found in the [Wiki](https://github.com/e2guardian/e2guardian/wiki).
+*	Helpful information can be found in the [Wiki](https://github.com/e2guardian/e2guardian/wiki).

 ## License